nikita-kazakov/nikita-kazakov.github.io/_posts/2022-05-31-silly-parenting-advice.md

 No, you won't.
 I've been at it for over a month and I'm still not *used to it*.
 Is it better than the first week?
 No doubt.
 I have more capacity and I've built *some* structure around my new life.
 My kid is sleeping better as he's growing week by week.

 It can take months before a baby sleeps in 6 hour intervals.
 It takes about 6 months before you can start sleep training.
 Before then, you're working in shifts with your partner to take care of your baby and each other.

+# Judgement on breast milk

+You'd think that if you don't purely breast feed then you're a damn loser.

+I heard this sentiment from a few parents and health officials.
+There's breast milk elitism out there.

+Listen --- if you're mentally drained and cannot function because you're over-stressed and sleep deprived, you can't help your kid.
+Remember what they tell you on the airplane, put on your oxygen mask first before putting it on your kid.

+If you need to combo-feed breast milk and formula just so your partner can get much needed sleep and have capacity to take care of the little one --- do it.